Wright Expert IntervieW

 B-29s were also used to firebomb Tokyo and 66 additional cities in Japan.
 Here a B-29 drops incendiary bombs on Osaka.
 A single firebombing campaign over Tokyo, Operation Meetinghouse, burned 16 square miles (41 square kilometers), destroyed 267,000 buildings, and killed between 80,000 and 100,000 people.
 It was the deadliest bombing raid ever staged -- deadlier than the nuclear bombs dropped on Hiroshima and Nagasaki.

-Victorian novelist George Gissing.
+Victorian novelist George Gessing.

 Alfred Nobel in his laboratory